PhD in English with Graduate Certificate in Gender Studies. University of Southern California.

 With International Exchange Year, University of California at Berkeley, 2001-2.

-Queer theory; critical race and gender analysis; cultural studies; new media; speculative fiction in literature, film, and television; internet and fan cultures; remix video; technology studies; digital humanities.
+Queer theory and queer of color critique; feminist knowledge production; critical race and gender analysis; cultural studies; new media; speculative fiction in literature, film, and television; internet and fan cultures; remix video; technology studies; digital humanities.

-Multimodal research on new modes of grassroots artistic production and critique emerging from queer and feminist fan cultures’ online intersections with race, gender, and disability justice movements.
+Queer Geek Politics: Digital Social Justice and Media Fandom.
+Book project on queer and feminist fan cultures’ online intersections with race, gender, and disability justice movements.

 Travel Grant to HASTAC Conference 2011: Digital Scholarly Communication.
 University of Michigan.
 Dec 1-3, 2011.
 Supported by the University of Michigan Institute for the Humanities and the Andrew W. Mellon Foundation.

 Dissertation Completion Fellowship.
-Competitive final year award.
-College of Letters and Science, University of Southern California.
-2011-12
+University of Southern California.
+2011-12.

 Summer Research Fellowship.
 Department of English, University of Southern California.
 2011.

 HASTAC Scholar, 2010-11 and 2011-12.
-Fellowship recipient in the Humanities, Arts, Science, and Technology Advanced Collaboratory sponsored by Duke University, the MacArthur Foundation, and the University of California Humanities Research Institute, among others. http://hastac.org/scholars.
+Fellow in the Humanities, Arts, Science, and Technology Advanced Collaboratory sponsored by Duke University, the MacArthur Foundation, and the University of California Humanities Research Institute. http://hastac.org/scholars.

 College Merit Fellowship.
 Department of English, University of Southern California.
 2006-7 and 2009-10.